UnforbiddenYet/react-sleek-photo-gallery/README.md

-# Responsive Photo Gallery that supports mobile gestures.
+# A Beautiful and simple photo gallery with support of mobile gestures.
 For React
 Inspired by Apple Photos

 ## Features